Ketan-009/RISC-V-Tapeout-RTL2GDS-WEEK2/README.md

-# Day 2: SoC Design Verification Methodology (Pre-Synthesis & Post-Synthesis Validation)
+# Week 2: SoC Design Verification Methodology (Pre-Synthesis & Post-Synthesis Validation)

 This documentation outlines a comprehensive verification methodology for a basic RISC-V System-on-Chip implementation.
 The focus is on establishing robust verification flows for both Register Transfer Level (RTL) and Gate-Level implementations, ensuring functional correctness throughout the design process.